-In the United Kingdom, Female Drinkers have little to no knowledge about the health risks of Alcohol.
+In the United Kingdom, Female Drinkers know little about the Health Risks of Alcohol.

 Scotland’s Drug and Alcohol Problem.